aivanou/trailerViewer/Readme.md

 The trailers can be accessed via url:  http://localhost:3001/pc-se/film/:filmId, where :filmId is the id of a film, e.g. 'titanic-1997'.

-The amount of trailers always will be 1.
+There always will be a single trailer to show.

 The solution concentrates strength on the server part, and lacks the good UI view.